LumitoLuma/JCC/README.md

 It installs the three compilers in your computer (at `%AppData%\JCC` folder) and then adds that folders to PATH user environment variable.

-Yo install JCC, continue reading this document.
+To install JCC, continue reading this document.

 ## Installing Java Compiler Collection
 Installation is very easy, but you will need some requirements.